Feature-Space Bayesian Adversarial Learning Improved Malware Detector Robustness: Background and Related Work

-\textbf{Adversarial examples in the malware domain}.
+\textbf{Adversarial Malware (Adversarial Examples in the Malware Domain).~}ML-based classifiers are shown to suffer from \textit{evasion} attacks, via \textit{adversarial examples}~\citep{goodfellowExplainingHarnessingAdversarial2015}.
 Recently, adversarial examples were demonstrated in the \textit{problem space}~\citep{grosse2016adversarial, xu2016automatically, grosse2017adversarial,hu2017generating,kolosnjaji2018adversarial,kreuk2018deceiving,suciu2019exploring}.
 In particular, \citet{kolosnjaji2018adversarial} proposed a method to append bytes to the end of the binary PE file, while~\citet{kreuk2018deceiving} exploited the regions within the executable which are not mapped to memory to construct adversarial malware.
 These methods intend to make modifications that do not affect the intended behavior of the executable.
 Suciu \etal~\citep{suciu2019exploring} \textit{adopted} FGSM~\citep{goodfellowExplainingHarnessingAdversarial2015} to show the generalization properties and effectiveness of adversarial examples against a CNN-based malware detector, MalConv, trained with small-scale datasets. \citet{suciu2019exploring} highlighted the threat from adversarial examples as an alternative to evasion techniques such as runtime packing, but showed that models trained on small-scale datasets did not generalize to robust models; hence, \textit{emphasizing the importance of training networks on production-scale datasets}.

 \textbf{Improving Model Robustness.~}Among methods for improving the robustness of models~\citep{pgd, chen2020training, fischer2019dl2}, adversarial training~\citep{pgd} and its variants are shown to be one of the most effective and popular methods to defend against adversarial examples~\citep{athalye2018obfuscated}.
 The goal of adversarial training is to incorporate the adversarial search within the training process and, thus, realize robustness against adversarial examples at test time.
 In particular, recently, Bayesian adversarial learning has been investigated and adopted in the computer vision domain to propose to improve the robustness of models against adversarial examples~\citep{Liu2016, BAL, advbnn, wicker21, Carbone21, doan22a}.